warrormac/Embedder-API/README.md

 # 🧠 Embedder-API

-The **Embedder-API** is a lightweight FastAPI service that exposes a REST endpoint for generating semantic embeddings using a local transformer model (e.g., SentenceTransformers).
-It is designed to be easily integrated into larger systems like Fast-S3Data, Milvus, or other document pipelines.
+The **Embedder-API** is a modular FastAPI service for generating semantic embeddings.
+It supports local models, remote APIs via a self-hosted gateway, or both concurrently, with batch processing and fallback logic.
+Built to plug into larger document pipelines like Fast-S3Data or any vector database workflow.

 ---

 ## 🚀 Features

-- Accepts text or a list of texts via API
+- Accepts single or batch input via `/embed` and `/batch_embed`
+- Provider selection: `local`, `gateway`, or `both`
+- Dual-path fallback with status feedback when using `both`
-- Supports multiple providers: local, OpenAI, Gemini
+- Full support for OpenAI, Gemini via LLM-Gateway
-- Returns vector embeddings (e.g., 384-dim)
-- Runs locally — or via cloud APIs if configured
+- Unified `EmbedderInterface` with `.embed()` and `.batch_embed()` methods
+- Works out-of-the-box with Fast-S3Data CLI
-- Designed to support GPU acceleration (if hardware is available)
+- GPU acceleration supported (if available)
-- Easy integration with CLI tools or pipelines (e.g., Fast-S3Data)

 ---